 Born in Moscow in 1992, Tarasevich-Nikolaev began studying piano aged four and made his debut aged nine with the Bryansk City Chamber Orchestra.
 In 2011 he began studying at the Moscow Conservatory, where his teachers included Nikolay Lugansky, Sergey Dorensky, Andrey Pisarev and Pavel Nersessian.

-Tarasevich-Nikolaev won the Cleveland International Piano Competition in 2012 and was awarded second prize at the 2016 Sydney International Piano Competition (which was streamed and broadcast around the world).
+Tarasevich-Nikolaev was awarded second Prize at both the Cleveland International Piano Competition in 2013 and the 2016 Sydney International Piano Competition (which was streamed and broadcast around the world).